mParticle/docs/src/pages/guides/data-subject-requests/index.md

 3. 7 days after a batch is created, all jobs are run, deleting all data in mParticle associated with each MPID in each job.
 4. For each request, mParticle sends a callback to any specified Callback URLs, indicating that the request has been completed.

+When submitting a DSR through the mParticle UI or via the DSR API, an erasure request cannot contain multiple MPIDs, a mix of MPIDs and generic IDs, or a mix of generic IDs containing the same ID type (such as multiple user IDs).
+In these cases, mParticle will not accept the original DSR erasure request and returns an error.

 <aside>
 Erasure requests are processed between 7 and up to 21 days after being received by mParticle.
 This delay provides an opportunity to cancel a pending deletion request before it is carried out.
 If you wish to remove users from audiences or from event forwarding during this period, set a User Attribute and apply audience criteria and/or forwarding rules to exclude them.
 Note that most privacy regulations simply require an acknowledgement of a request within an initial time window.
 Fulfillment timeframes for requests are typically more generous as they may require follow-up to validate additional details.
 We recommend consulting the requirements of your privacy regulation to understand your obligations.